RetroDriven/Pocket_Updater/README.md

 You can clear the Update Log File via the "**Clear Logs**" Button

 ## App Updates ##
 This Application will self check for Updates when you run it.
 When an Update is found you will see an App Update Notification banner within the Titlebar like below.
+When you click on this you will be take to the latest Release here on my GitHub to download it.

 ![image](https://github.com/RetroDriven/Pocket_Updater/blob/master/Sceenshots/Updates_Found.png)